What the check does

 isn’t an exact match — e.g. actons/checkout vs actions/checkout.
 This audit

-needs no network and ships in the --audit-pins pass alongside the online ones.
+needs no network and ships in the online pass alongside the others.

 Why it matters